The Art of Editing - An Inteview With

 By Shirley Criag

 Good editing is at the heart of filmmaking.
 Editors can turn a mediocre film into a good film, or a good film into a great film.
 It's takes great patience and collaboration and a wonderful sense of story telling to become an editor.
 This month I had the privilege of talking to two great editors, Shelley Westernan and Tracey Wadmore Smith who often work together.
-Their most recent collaboration was About Last Night a comedy romance which was released into theaters this past Valentine's day.

 Tell me about your experiences on About Last Night?
 Did you work closely with the director, Steve Pink, or did you basically do your own thing until the director is done shooting?